Finiteness criteria for Gorenstein homological dimension and some invariants of groups

 \section{Some invariants of groups}

 The goal of this section is to study the relationship between the generalized homological dimension of groups and the Gorenstein homological dimension of groups over any commutative ring of finite Gorenstein weak global dimension.
-By doing this, we obtain that over any commutative ring $k$ and any group $G$, the Gorenstein homological dimension ${\textrm{Ghd}}_kG$ vanishes if and only if $G$ is a locally finite group.
+We deduce that the Gorenstein homological dimension ${\textrm{Ghd}}_{\mathbb{Z}}G$ of a group $G$ vanishes if and only if $G$ is locally finite.
 Moreover, we show that the generalized cohomological dimension bounds the generalized homological dimension over any commutative $\aleph_0$-Noetherian ring of finite global dimension.
 Finally, we provide a Gorenstein homological analogue of Serre's theorem \cite[VIII, Theorem 3.1]{Br}.